Harold Hopkins (physicist): 'Laserdisc and CD' optics

 Originally an analogue video play-back system, the Philips laserdisc format was adapted to digital in the late 1970s and was the forerunner of the CD and DVD.
 The digital data is encoded as a series of depressions in a reflective disc.
-They are arranged along a spiral path such that a laser can read them in sequence (in similar fashion to a stylus following the groove on a vinyl record).
-The laser must be focused onto and track this path and in addition, the reflected beam must be collected, diverted and measured.
+They are arranged along a spiral path that a laser can read sequentially (similar to a stylus following the groove on a vinyl record).
+The laser must be focused onto, and track this path and the reflected beam must be collected, diverted and measured.
 The prototype optics to achieve this was an expensive glass-lens arrangement.
-Hopkins was able to show, through a complete mathematical analysis of the system, that with a carefully calculated geometry, it was possible to use a single piece of transparent moulded-plastic instead.
+Hopkins was able to show by a thorough mathematical analysis of the system, that with a carefully calculated geometry, it was possible to use a single piece of transparent moulded-plastic instead.
 This continues to be a major factor in the low cost of laser disc-readers (such as CD players).